Transatlantic Cruise on the Norwegian Cruise Line Epic

 Click any link below to go to that destination page;

 Port Canaveral (our departure port) is a large cruise, cargo, and naval port in Brevard County, Florida, United States.
-It is one of the busiest cruise ports in the world with 4.5 million cruise passengers passing through during 2016.
-There are five cruise terminals; Carnival, Disney, Norwegian and Royal Caribbean International are some of the cruise lines which dock at there.
+It is one of the busiest cruise ports in the world with 6.8 million cruise passengers passing through during 2023.
+There are five cruise terminals; Carnival, Disney, Norwegian and Royal Caribbean International are some of the cruise lines which dock here.

 Cruise Ship Comparison: Norwegian Epic vs Royal Caribbean Oasis of the Seas